complight/complight.github.io/docs/seminars/index.md

 # Seminars
 We organize virtual environments and computer graphics weekly seminar series.
-Virtual environments and comptuer graphics weekly seminar series is an exclusive event where we host experts across the industry and academia.
+Virtual environments and computer graphics weekly seminar series is an exclusive event where we host experts across the industry and academia.
 Overall, seminars are a blend of internal and external presenters.

 !!!
 Question